 Banana Hostel – A small, cosy apartment-turned-hostel right in the heart of the city.

-N Joy – A simple, friendly, budget hostel offering bike rental and group bike trips.
+Joy – A simple, friendly, budget hostel and homestay offering with bike rental and group bike trips.

 Sleeping Boot Hostel – A small, funky and colourful offering right in the middle of town and near key transport links.